 Most of our kids will end up at other colleges and universities.
 And that’s totally OK!
 Guess what?
 They’ll still get a college degree.

 “But the Ivy Leagues (or something similar) mean he’ll get the best job possible after college!” you say.
 Well, maybe, and maybe not.
-My dad — definitely a man with opinions, lol — used to hire only kids from state schools, because he said the Ivy League types were full of themselves and weren’t teachable.
+My dad — definitely a man with opinions, lol — used to hire only graduates from state schools, because he said the Ivy League types were full of themselves and weren’t teachable.

 DON’T YELL AT ME FOR SAYING THAT, EITHER.
 I’m just passing it along because it proves my point that an Ivy League (or similar) education is not a guarantee for a job.
 I am NOT cutting down Ivy League students; I have FRIENDS who are Ivy League graduates, and they are all nice people.